aws/aws-sdk-java-v2/services-custom/dynamodb-enhanced/README.md

 Just as for annotations, you can flatten as many different eligible classes as you like using the builder pattern.

-#### Using composition
+### Flattening map attributes

-Using composition, the @DynamoDBFlattenMap annotation support to flatten a Map:
+When using composition, you can apply the @DynamoDbFlattenMap annotation to flatten a Map into top-level attributes:
 ```java
 @DynamoDbBean
 public class Customer {